Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

-## Molecular electrostatic dynamics for living human cells ##
+## Molecular electrostatic dynamics of living cells ##

 The five-atom TIP5P water model is used to apply the electric field in the nanopore region.
-The charge inversion and ion transport phenomena are studied for living cells, and the molecular electrostatic dynamics is execcuted (Refs.
+The charge inversion and ion transport phenomena are studied for living cells, and the molecular electrostatic dynamics is executed (Refs.
 1-5, 10).

 We first talk about the electrostatic code to properly execute molecular dynamics simulation.
 Back to the theme, the charge inversion and "DNA in nanopores" are simulated.